iprapas/iprapas.github.io/content/posts/remote-jupyter-notebook.md

 7. Open a browser on your local machine and go to [localhost:18888](localhost:18888) as we set up the `.ssh/config`.
 Use the token and enjoy running notebooks in your personal version of Google Collab.

-Feel free to leave a comment if you encounter any issues.